 “Gravity” weighs about 12 GB and is jam-packed with more than 1,200 instrument presets.
 Starting at the main “Gravity” directory in Kontakt, it all looks pretty simple, as it seems that it offers just a few basic groups of sounds.
 “Hits”, “Pads”, “Risers” and “Stings”, but that’s just how it seems at first.

 The more you look, you’ll find it going deeper and deeper – while Hits contain just hits, you’ll realize that Pads has a few additional subgroups of sounds – Complex, Element Menu, Elements Shorts.
-The next one, Risers, are divided to 15 Second Risers, 30 Second Risers, and Organic Risers while Stings are divided into Elements and Menus.
+The next one, Risers, are divided into 15 Second Risers, 30 Second Risers, and Organic Risers while Stings are divided into Elements and Menus.

-And this is only the beginning, as most of these directories have subdirectories, like Aggressive, Ethereal, etc. It is unique, well-organized and endlessly deep, and while that can be a downfall for some, it is something I find extremely valuable, as I like to keep order and structure in my patches.
+And this is only the beginning, as most of these directories have subdirectories, like Aggressive, Ethereal, etc. It is unique, well-organized, and endlessly deep, and while that can be a downfall for some, it is something I find extremely valuable, as I like to keep order and structure in my patches.

 Some might say it takes longer to find things this way, but I strongly disagree with that.
-Time hast shown me that order, and know what is where saves me way more time when I am on a tight deadline.
+Time has shown me that order, and know what is where saves me way more time when I am on a tight deadline.
 It seems that Heavyocity finds that too and I deeply appreciate them doing that sorting work for me.